janus-tg/Kryptos/README.md

 **OR**

-For OS X and Linux
+For OS X and Linux:

 1. Download the ```Source.c``` file and remove the first line: ```#define _CRT_SECURE_NO_WARNINGS``` from the code.
 2. Then, open the folder containing the ```Source.c``` file in the terminal.